What is dry eye?

 What is the treatment for dry eye?

 Treatment of dry eye is mainly replacing the poor tears with artificial tear drops.
 There are numerous artificial tear drops on the market and to a certain extent it is a question of trial and error.
 There has however been a great deal of research into this area with many new types of artificial tear available in the last few years.
 The most important advance has been the development of preservative free drops that can be kept in a large bottle.
 Preservative free drops are the best ones to obtain from the chemist.
 The drops can be instilled into the eyes as much as is needed to keep the eyes comfortable.
-The length of time drops remain effective depends on the type of drop but tear drops can be put in every hour during the day to start off with and then reduce the frequency of drops as the symptoms improve.
+The length of time drops remain effective depends on the type of drop but some artificial tear drops can be put in every hour during the day to start off if you have severe symptoms and then reduce the frequency of drops as the symptoms improve.
 If you are putting in other drops such as glaucoma drops make sure you leave at least 5 minutes between drops so that the artificial tear drop does not dilute the effect of the glaucoma drop.

 It is also very important if you have blepharitis to treat this with lid hygiene on a regular (at least every morning) basis so that the oily component of the tear film is as healthy as possible.